Joshhhuaaa/EnhancedSC/PatchNotes.md

 - [@Shryder](https://github.com/shryder): Added support for Mouse 4 and Mouse 5 (side buttons).
 - Added support for using the NumPad on keypads.
 - Sniper mode now uses a dedicated keybind, similar to later Splinter Cell games, instead of being triggered by the Accelerate key.
+- Added support for keyboard variable speeds in targeting modes.
 - Added dedicated keybinds to cycle through the inventory (Previous Weapon and Next Weapon), similar to Pandora Tomorrow.
 - Pressing the Crouch key now exits the Optic Cable, Lockpick, Keypad, and Elevator interactions.
 - Improved controller support to more closely match the Xbox version.